xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>By default the output is the same as for a normal code block.</p>
+By default the output is the same as for a normal code block.

-<p>For languages supported by Doxygen you can also make the code block appear with syntax highlighting.
+For languages supported by Doxygen you can also make the code block appear with syntax highlighting.
 To do so you need to indicate the typical file extension that corresponds to the programming language after the opening fence.
-For highlighting according to the Python language for instance, you would need to write the following:</p>
+For highlighting according to the Python language for instance, you would need to write the following:

 <pre><code>~~~~~~~~~~~~~{.py}